Pink-Pong’s Design History

 This post appeared originally in 2013 on the former Pink-Pong blog.
 The platform just became four years and we relaunched our website back then.
 I republished it on my site some years later with little edits.

 Pink-Pong was a small Berlin-based platform for youth culture with efforts in blogging, public relations, artist booking, event management, and music publishing.
-Pink-Pong released 15 records, organized more than 20 club events and published numerous articles involving interviews, mixtapes, and reviews.
-Until 2014, I was an active member and focused on the whole visual representation of the platform starting from branding, to visual marketing, to the UI and development of the website.
+Pink-Pong released 15 records, organized more than 20 club events, and published numerous articles involving interviews, mixtapes, and reviews.
+As co-founder, I focused on the whole visual representation of the platform, from branding to visual marketing to the website’s UI and development.

 Creating Pink-Pong’s visual appearance was a long journey from really weird designs and experiments to a more grown-up brand.
 Let me take you on a little journey through Pink-Pong’s design history: